Priyank-Vaghela/Awesome-Bookmarklets/README.md

 > How to use?
 1. Copy the code.
-2. Drag & Drop into the Bookmark bar.
+2. Drag & Drop into the Bookmark bar. //Rename it (Optional)
 3. Done! :tada:

 - ## Instant Web Proxy